 In a sense, Howards interest in social work and special education came about by accident, or at least through good fortune.
 In the summer of 1984, Howard was hired to work in the kitchen of Camp Ramah in New England.
-At the last moment, the camp director called to ask if Howard would consider making a switch to the Tikvah Program, where he would live and work in a bunk with campers with special needs.
+At the last moment, the camp director called to ask if Howard would consider making a switch to the Tikvah Program, where he would live and work in a bunk with campers with developmental disabilities.
 Instantly, it was goodbye kitchen, hello career move!
-Howard enjoyed the work very much and was inspired by his assistant division head to enroll in graduate school in a dual Social Work/Special Education Master's degree program.
+Howard enjoyed the work very much and was inspired to pursue graduate studies in a dual Social Work/Special Education Master's degree program.

 His first article, published in December, 1993, was entitled, "The Balancing Act: How Local Couples Juggle Kids and Careers" (12/93).
 Other articles included: "Taxi Taxi: Getting around New York City with a Baby" (1/94), "Views from the Sandbox: A guide to Manhattan's Playgrounds" (7/94), and others.